elementWebDev/node-course/README.md

 ## 10. Importing Your Own Files

-How do you access a variable from another file?
+How do you access a variable from another file? (files have their own scope)

 `module.exports = variableName`